MahipalYadav/Storemenu/README.md

-Technolgy
-Java, PostgreSQL, Hibernate, and Spring framework, Docker, Loki, Promtail, Prometheus and Grafana.
+Technolgy such as Java, PostgreSQL, Hibernate, and Spring framework, Docker, Loki, Promtail, Prometheus and Grafana.